 What’s critical in determining whether SCRA protections kick in is the date of the call-up orders or the active duty start date.
 In effect, if military service starts, interest on pre-existing debts can be rolled back.
 But if military service merely continues because of reenlistment, the operative point in time has not changed.
 Servicemembers cannot restart the clock with reenlistment.

-False rumors on the internet are lulling servicemembers into believing that they can submit a claim based on the sole criterion that the servicemember recently reenlisted.
+False rumors on the internet are lulling soldiers into believing information they can submit a claim based on the sole criterion that the servicemember recently reenlisted.

 Unless there is a break in service, the operative point in time does not change.
 It remains the first date of active duty.
-Re-enlistment does not give the servicemember a second bite at the apple to incur a debt, only to have the interest rate forcefully reduced shortly thereafter.
-It should be noted that the Military Lending Act (as opposed to the SCRA) applies to many debts incurred while a servicemember is on active duty.
+Reenlistments does not give the servicemember a second bite at the apple to incur a debt, only to have the interest rate forcefully reduced shortly thereafter.
+It should be noted that the Military Lending Act (as opposed to the SCRA) applies to many debts incurred while a soldier is on active duty with the U.S. Army

 False servicemember claims for benefits under the SCRA could constitute a violation of the Uniform Code of Military Justice.

 Always check borrowers’ military status before initiating any action against them.
-Rely on the Servicemembers Civil Relief Act Centralized Verification Service to provide your military status verifications.
+Rely on the Servicemembers Civil Relief Act Centralized Verification Services to provide your military status verifications.